 - According to § 12 a pilotage fee is payable for all hours where a vessels has a pilot on board, independent of the hours of active pilotage carried out.
 However, the number of hours to be paid for shall be reduces with up to 12 hours per day when having a pilot aboard during a coastal voyage on Svalbard, ensuring however that all hours of active pilot service in waters subject to compulsory pilotage shall be paid for.

 The NCA is responsible for the pilotage service on Svalbard, in the same way as on the mainland.
-The pilotage service on Svalbard is organized under NCA Region Troms og Finnmark, and is administered by the chief of pilotage services of Troms, Finnmark og Svalbard sjøtrafikkavdeling.
+The pilotage service on Svalbard is organized under the Troms and Finnmark pilot master administration.

 The NCA will have pilots in both Longyearbyen and on Svea, subject to need.
 The pilots of Longyearbyen cover vessel traffic to both Barentsburg, Longyearbyen and Ny-Ålesund, including the long distance cruise ships.
 Vessels arriving in and leaving Svalbard must embark/disembark the pilot at one of the pilot embarkation points.
 Vessels already in port and vessels with a pilot already on board can embark/disembark the pilot in port.